benjefferies/create-bintray-package/README.md

 # Create Bintray Package
-A Github action to create a Bintray package
+A Github action to create a Bintray package.

+Example of usage can be found https://github.com/benjefferies/maven-bintray-github-actions

 ## Inputs